ghi-electronics/Docs/software/tinyclr/loaders/stm32-bootloader.md

 ## Creating DFU file
 The STM32 bootloader only accepts DFU file types, which can be generated from a HEX or BIN files.
 To generate a DFU file, download the "DfuSe USB device firmware upgrade STMicroelectronics extension" [software package](http://www.st.com/en/development-tools/stsw-stm32080.html)

-Depending on using a HEX or BIN files, the instructions are slightly different.
+The instructions are slightly different depending on whether you are using a HEX or BIN file.

 ### From HEX files
 1. Find and open "Dfu file manager" and select "I want to generate a DFU file".
 2. Click on "S19 or Hex..." button to select the hex file.
 3. Click "Generate..."
-4. You now have the DFU file!
+4. You now have a DFU file!

 ### From BIN files
 1. Find and open "Dfu file manager" and select "I want to generate a DFU file".